PINTO0309/sit4onnx/README.md

         ONNX Execution Provider.
         "tensorrt" or "cuda" or "openvino_cpu" or "openvino_gpu" or "cpu"
         Default: "tensorrt"

+    intra_op_num_threads: Optional[int]
+        Sets the number of threads used to parallelize the execution within nodes.
+        Default is 0 to let onnxruntime choose.

     input_numpy_file_paths_for_testing: Optional[List[str]]
         Use an external file of numpy.ndarray saved using np.save as input data for testing.